Green Goddess Dressing Recipe

 - 1 cup plain Greek yogurt I used full fat; sub with mayo or sour cream if desired.

-- 1 medium clove garlic minced
+- 1 medium clove garlic minced; sub with 1/2 teaspoon garlic powder

 - 1 cup fresh parsley leaves

-- 1/4 cup dill leaves or sub with basil or cilantro
+- 1/4 cup dill leaves

 - 1/4 cup coarsley chopped chives or sub with scallions